Mandel Public Library of West Palm Beach: Facilities

 On April 13, 2009, the Library opened in its present facility at 411 Clematis Street in downtown West Palm Beach.
 The four-story library is two and one-half times the size of the previous building.

 The first floor contains 50 categories of new books, audio books, periodicals, a Book Sale, New and Popular DVDs and Blu-ray discs, and the Salento coffee shop.
 Wi-Fi is available to the public, free of charge, throughout the library and City Center.

 The second floor, which includes both the Technology and TeenSource areas, has 18 PCs in the common area, a teen section with another 18 PCs, and a teen collection made up of books, graphic novels, and video games.
 Also on this floor are music CDs, DVDs and Blu-ray movies.
 Four small study rooms are available for individual use, and computer training and career services are available in the 12-seat computer lab.
 In 2019 the library opened a comprehensive studio space for creatives on its second floor, named Studio 411, to support its popular and growing range of arts programs.
 In 2022, the West Palm Beach Library Foundation received a donation to rename the existing Digital Studios to the Technology and Innovation Center which offers access to services such as, 3D printing, laser cutting, audio and video recording, photo and film digitization, digital art and animation, and virtual reality.

 KidSpace, which includes interactive spaces, 24 Internet PCs plus 5 early literacy PCs, a Homework Center, a parenting collection with comfortable adult seating close to the toddler area, and many books, DVDs, Blu-ray discs, magazines, and CDs, is on the third floor.

 The meeting room suite, also on the third floor, has a 150-seat auditorium with theatrical lighting and a projection and sound system that can accommodate movies, theatrical productions and live music events.
 It also contains a 50-seat meeting room, a large conference room that holds 16 and a small conference room that holds 8.
 The two larger meeting rooms are equipped for audio-visual demonstrations.
 These rooms are available to the public for meetings or other types of gatherings when not in use for library programs.

-The fourth floor is the Grand Reading Room.
-It is 270 ft long with a 35 ft high barrel-shaped ceiling that gives it a sense of grandeur.
-Decorated in an elegant yet relaxed Florida style, it contains the library's adult book collection, reading tables equipped with power outlets, 50 public PCs, the historical Florida Room, and two group study rooms.
+The fourth floor is the Grand Reading Room, which is 270 ft long with a 35 ft high barrel-shaped ceiling.
+It contains the library's adult book collection, reading tables equipped with power outlets, 50 public PCs, the historical Florida Room, and two group study rooms.

 In November 2020, The Institute of Museum and Library Services (IMLS)CARES Act funded the Mandel Public Library of West Palm Beach with a grant to begin offering new services for the community.
 This will include things like mobile hotspots around the city and areas children can go for "Homework Help".
 Implementation of these services began in 2021 and continues today.